davidindub/plant-cafe/README.md

 - As a plant enthusiast, I want to find out about upcoming events.

-- As a vegan, I want to find out if there is many options for me to eat at the cafe.
+- As a vegan, I want to find out if there is many options for me to eat at the cafe so I can meet my friend for lunch.

-- As a wheelchair user, I want to find out if the cafe has accessible facilities
+- As a wheelchair user, I want to find out if the cafe has accessible facilities so I can plan my visit.

-- As a parent, I want to know if the cafe is child friendly so I can bring my baby with me to meet a friend.
+- As a parent, I want to know if the cafe is child friendly so I can bring my baby with me to meet a friend for coffee.

 ## Features